marykdb/maryk/documentation/properties/flexBytes.md

 )
 ```

-## Byte representation
+## Storage/Transport Byte representation
-The byte array of the property
+The byte array of the property.
+In transport bytes it is encoded as Length Delimited.

 ## String representation
 Base 64 representation of the bytes